cztomczak/cefpython/docs/api/LifespanHandler.md

 browser return true.
 The |client| and |settings| values will default to the source browser's values.
 If the |no_javascript_access| value is set to false the new browser will not be scriptable and may not be hosted in the same renderer process as the source browser.
+Any modifications to
+|windowInfo| will be ignored if the parent browser is wrapped in a
+CefBrowserView.

 Note that if you return True and create the popup window yourself, then the popup window and parent window will not be able to script each other.